 Into The Blue, 2005

 A scuba diver hiding under the surface of Amsterdam’s canal system embarks on a rampage of gruesome murders.
 The city’s best detective has few clues to work with, but his wife and daughter may be closer to finding the underwater killer than he wishes.
-Whatever they smoke in Amsterdam clearly works.
+Whatever they smoke in Amsterdam, it clearly works.

 Fools Gold, 2008